But what if you live in a place where it doesn't generally get much warmer than 80 degrees F. on a typical summer day?

 What if your coop is better protected against the cold than the heat?
 What if it's positioned in full sun.

-And what if they're predicting a sudden heatwave?
+And what if they're predicting a sudden heatwave for your area?
+What then?

-Fortunately heatwaves typically only last a few days, so here are some quick tips that can help your chickens (and ducks) brave the sudden rise in temperature that you can put in place almost at a moments notice.
+Fortunately heatwaves typically only last a few days, so here are some quick tips that you can implement quickly which can help your chickens (and ducks) brave a sudden rise in temperature.

-5 Tips for Helping Chickens Stay Cool in Summer
+5 Simple Tips for Helping Chickens Stay Cool in the Summer

 So it's important to fill and refill their water containers many times throughout the day when the mercury rises to be sure they always have cool water.